 That a method of governance be established and written in a constitution, and this constitution be approved by a majority of the People in The Riverina.

-That the laws of N.S.W. at the time of the formation of The Riverina, subject to the Constitution of The Riverina and subject to consequent laws formed in The Riverina, be the founding laws of The Riverina.
+That the laws, services and agreements of N.S.W. at the time of the formation of The Riverina, subject to the Constitution of The Riverina and subject to consequent laws formed in The Riverina, be the founding laws, services and agreements of The Riverina.

 Proposed Inclusions in the Method of Governance

 1) That the governance of the state include a Legislative Assembly consisting of members elected from electorates consisting of 10,000 voters (plus or minus 1000) – subject to electorates being no more than 10% of the area of the state, and with no more than ten electorates included in 10% of the area of the state.

 To prevent creation of permanently entrenched members and associated ill effects detrimental to the people, membership of the Legislative Assembly shall not exceed eight consecutive years or twelve years total.